Osteogenesis imperfecta (OI) is an inherited defect in the body’s production of collagen.

 - History of fractures

-- Whether you have physical characteristics typical of people with OI
+- Whether your child has physical characteristics typical of people with OI

 - X-ray features